Al Green (politician): Tenure

 In Congress, Green has focused on issues such as fair housing and fair hiring practices for the poor and minorities.

-After the 2012 election, Green held a press conference in Houston at which he emphasized the need for the lame duck Congress to work together to reform the national budget.
-He also announced a plan for infrastructure investments across the country intended to create jobs and unify the country and improve the economy.
+After the 2012 election, Green held a press conference in Houston at which he asserted that federal budget reform should be prioritized during the lame-duck session that year.
+He also announced a plan for infrastructure investments intended to create jobs, unify the country, and improve the economy.

-Green has supported the Federal Reserve's program of quantitative easing and claims it has led to economic recovery since the financial crisis of 2007–2008.
+Green has supported the Federal Reserve's program of quantitative easing and claims it has led to economic recovery since the 2008 financial crisis.

 On May 17, 2017, Green presented articles of impeachment against President Donald Trump, citing Trump's firing of FBI Director James Comey.
 Immediately after his speech, he shelved the document without calling for a vote, but continued to call for impeachment.
 He reintroduced articles of impeachment on July 16, 2019, citing Trump's attacks on four Democratic congresswomen of color.
 As a privileged resolution, the House was required to vote on it.
-On July 17 the House voted to table the resolution, effectively killing it.
+On July 17, the House voted to table the resolution, effectively killing it.
 The vote was 332–95, with 95 Democrats (40%) voting in favor of the resolution and all Republicans against it.

 During the House Financial Services Committee hearing on April 10, 2019, at which the CEOs of all the major banks and investment institutions of the United States were sworn to testify, Green presented several questions that were regarded as controversial.
 He began by asking why all the executives were white men, then asked whether they hypothetically saw themselves succeeded in the future by men of color or women, repeatedly asking them to raise and lower their hands.
 Green then asked J. P. Morgan CEO Jamie Dimon whether the institution he chaired had profited from slavery, to which Dimon responded that it had taken place more than two centuries ago.

+On February 6, 2024, he left a hospital for a short time to vote from a wheelchair against the impeachment of Alejandro Mayorkas.
+The House failed to impeach Mayorkas that day, and the final vote was 214–216.